 - Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
 Ensure OnChip SATA Channel is enabled under Peripherals.
-Set OnChip SATA Type to RAID. - If you want to configure UEFI RAID, follow the steps in "C-1."
-To enter the legacy RAID ROM, save the settings and exit BIOS Setup.
-Refer to "C-2" for more information.
+Set OnChip SATA Type to RAID. - 2.
+Save changes and exit BIOS Setup.

 The BIOS Setup menus described in this section may differ from the exact settings for your motherboard.
 The actual BIOS Setup menu options you will see shall depend on the motherboard you have and the BIOS version.